What is Multiple Sclerosis (MS)?

 Chiropractic helps to correct misalignments in the neck and spine which will cause disruptions in the nervous system, particularly affecting the brain stem and spinal cord.
 These spinals misalignments, known as Subluxations, will make it harder for the body to recover from the effects of MS.

-Our experienced Chiropractic team provide treatment explicitly catered to boost your recovery process.
-We use our expertise to tailor an effective treatment plan that brings our Chiropractic patients back to optimal health.
+Our experienced Chiropractic team provide adjustments explicitly catered to boost your recovery process.
+We use our expertise to tailor an effective plan that brings our Chiropractic patients back to optimal health.

 Beyond alleviating your symptoms, our patient-centric approach takes you through active recovery to restore your life and spinal health to functional wellness!

 Can a chiropractor in Singapore help with multiple sclerosis (MS)?